-Salmon and spring vegetable salad with fresh asparagus, edamame, radishes, arugula, and more—drizzled with homemade Green Goddess Dressing.
+Spring salad recipe bursting with fresh vegetables like asparagus, edamame, sugar snap peas, arugula, radishes, and more—topped with easy baked salmon and drizzled with homemade Green Goddess Dressing.
 It's fresh, beautiful, and healthy!

-Spring is here and that means more than just the 2 inches of pollen we have to sweep aside just to open the car door every day.
+Spring is here and that means more than just the 2 inches of pollen we have to sweep aside in order to open the car door every day.
 It means wonderful green vegetables are showing up at farmer's markets everywhere.
-Do you go to your local farmer's market?
-We have a wonderful one in Marietta that we try to frequent as often as possible.

-Enjoy this salad out on the back deck with a crisp glass of Sauvignon Blanc—it would make a lovely outdoor dining experience!
+Enjoy this spring salad out on the back porch with a crisp glass of Sancerre—it would make a lovely outdoor dining experience!

 - 1/2 lb. fresh asparagus, tough ends snapped and stalks cut into 1-inch pieces